JoyclynUjunwaOgbonna/EDA_python/README.md

 # EDA_python

-Exploratory data analysis, data visualisation and Classification.

-This has my work on a Medical insurance open data.
+This repository contains Medical insurance open dataset and codes used for exploratory data analysis, data visualization for customer insights and prefiction models for customer purchase prediction.

+# Dataset

+The dataset as stated above is a Medical insurance open dataset that has biographic information of their customers which includes User ID, Age, Estimated Salary and customer purchase.

 The inference, insights and best prediction model are on the notebook.